This was not the threesome with my husband I imagined

 For us, this laughter feels empowering.
 We felt like humor took away some of the elephant’s scariness because we were able to look directly at it and confront all of the emotional baggage it came with.

 While cancer can bring people together, it can also tear them apart.
 People living with cancer often lose friends who might distance themselves when they don’t know what to say or how to be there.
+The rates of spousal abandonment when terminally ill are sadly all too high.

 They also lose romantic partners and face significantly higher divorce rates (as if cancer weren’t a big, steaming mess all on its own).